-The Parties recognize that a patent does not necessarily confer market power.
+6 The Parties recognize that a patent does not necessarily confer market power.

-- (iii) related to the conservation of living or non-living exhaustible natural resources. - (d) Paragraphs 1(a), (b), and (c), and 2(a) and (b), do not apply to qualification requirements for goods or services with respect to export promotion and foreign aid programs. - (e) Paragraphs 1(b), (c), (f), and (g), and 2(a) and (b), do not apply to procurement. - (f) Paragraphs 2(a) and (b) do not apply to requirements imposed by an importing Party relating to the content of goods necessary to qualify for preferential tariffs or preferential quotas. - 4.
-For greater certainty, paragraphs 1 and 2 do not apply to any commitment, undertaking, or requirement other than those set out in those paragraphs. - 5.
+- (d) Paragraphs 1(a), (b), and (c), and 2(a) and (b), do not apply to qualification requirements for goods or services with respect to export promotion and foreign aid programs. - (e) Paragraphs 1(b), (c), (f), and (g), and 2(a) and (b), do not apply to procurement. - (f) Paragraphs 2(a) and (b) do not apply to requirements imposed by an importing Party relating to the content of goods necessary to qualify for preferential tariffs or preferential quotas. - 4.
+For greater certainty, paragraphs 1 and 2 do not apply to any requirement other than the requirements set out in those paragraphs. - 5.
 This Article does not preclude enforcement of any commitment, undertaking, or requirement between private parties, where a Party did not impose or require the commitment, undertaking, or requirement.